Kuper-Tech/sbmt-outbox/README.md

       - compacted_log
 ```

-The exponential_backoff strategy should be used with the compacted_log strategy, and it should go last to minimize the number of queries to the database.
+The exponential backoff strategy should be used in conjunction with the compact log strategy, and it should come last to minimize the number of database queries.

 ### Partition strategies